-The buyer realizes they have a need, and he or she begins to become aware of the potential solutions.
+The buyer realizes a need or pain point, and he or she begins to become aware of the potential solutions.

 Why am I experiencing a problem, and what exactly is the problem?
 What are the possible solutions?

 Why is one solution better than another?
-What's the best way of solving my problem?
+What's the best way to solve my problem?

-The buyer starts a close evaluation of the best potential solutions leading to the best purchase decision.
+The buyer closely evaluates the best potential solutions that will lead to the best purchase decision.

 Why is your company the right choice for producing the solution?

-But knowing generalities about the journey isn't much help if your goal is to create content that truly connects with the buyer and compels them to action.
-No, to create content that really works for each stage of the journey, you need to work hard to turn a theoretical journey into something much more human, by understanding your target persona as a living, breathing person who is pursuing solutions that are ripe with the nuances of his unique situation.
-Your challenge is to be inspired by your target's unique situation and to create beautifully relevant content.
+But knowing generalities about the journey isn't much help if your goal is to create content that truly connects with buyers and compels them to action.
+No, to create content that really works for each stage of the journey, you need to work hard to turn a theoretical journey into something much more human.
+That requires understanding your target persona as a living, breathing person who is pursuing solutions that are ripe with the nuances of his or her unique situation.
+Your challenge is to ask the right questions for each phase of the buyer’s journey and be inspired by your target's unique situation, and to create beautifully relevant content.

 The Steps of Their Journey

-Each company will have their own rules, process and established protocols in place, as well as informal practices that could be driven by corporate culture or the individuals in positions of influence.
+Each company will have its own rules, processes and established protocols in place for the decision-making process, as well as informal practices that could be driven by corporate culture or individuals in positions of influence.
 The faster you can replace uninformed guesses with solid judgments, the better prepared you'll be to anticipate the journey with appropriate content.

 - Will a cross-functional team be required and actively involved?